Common DOT Audit Mistakes

 Quick checklist

-• Do not wait until the audit notice to test portal access.
+• Do not wait until the audit notice to test portal access for ELD exports, TPA reports, and FMCSA portals.

-• Do not treat vendor enrollment as a complete audit file.
+• Do not treat vendor enrollment as a complete audit file — enrollment confirmation is not the same as a populated record.

-• Do not mix driver and vehicle records in one folder.
+• Do not mix driver and vehicle records in one shared folder — auditors pull them by category and the mix slows retrieval.

-• Do not edit old records without preserving source records.
+• Do not edit old records to fix errors without preserving the original source document alongside the corrected version.

-• Do not ignore former drivers and inactive units in the requested period.
+• Do not ignore former drivers and inactive units — if they were operating during the audit period, their records are in scope.

 Why this matters